michaelemery/staticanalysis/checker/nullness/findbugs.md

 ## results

-FindBugs failed to identify nullness issues using any form of inter-procedural anaylsis.
+FindBugs tested as "accurate" using intra-procedural (vanilla) anlysis, but failed to identify nullness using any form of inter-procedural anaylsis.

 | Vanilla | InterProcedural | Reflection | InvokeDynamic | Proxy |
 | :---: | :---: | :---: | :---: | :---: |